ICONgroupCWC/FL_Heterogeneous/README.md

 ## Heterogeneity in FL
-This repository contains the algorithm for data heterogeneity in Federated learning based on the paper - Federated Learning Games for Reconfigurable Intelligent Surfaces via Causal Representations.
+This repository contains the federated learning algorithm under data sets that are heterogeneous.
+The algorithm is published in the paper titled 'Federated Learning Games for Reconfigurable Intelligent Surfaces via Causal Representations' (https://ieeexplore.ieee.org/document/10437657).

 Follow the Jupyter Notebook Trial.ipynb